Navigating The Car Accident Insurance Claims Process

 Immediate Steps After a Car Accident

-After a car accident, your actions at the scene and shortly after can affect your car accident insurance claims and legal options.
+After an automobile accident, your actions at the scene and shortly after can affect your car accident insurance claims and legal options.
 Follow these steps to protect your health, your rights, and your claim.

 Check for Injuries and Call for Help